💬 Discuss

 💳 Card travel notifications

-Set alerts on Amex (×2), Chase Sapphire, Hilton/IHG, Costco Citi for Slovenia + Croatia.
-Activate Global Entry.
-Renew passports if <6 months remaining.
+Set alerts on Amex (×2), Chase Sapphire, Costco Citi for Slovenia + Croatia.

 $0